Outdoor Composting

 Enclosed composters and open containers have different benefits and maintenance considerations.

 Start Your Compost with a Good Mix of Browns, Greens & Garden Soil - In the compost world, browns are carbon rich materials including fallen dead leaves, twigs, woodchips, bark, corrugated cardboard, paper, and starchy food scraps like bread and pasta.
 Greens are living plant materials like grass, flowers and other plant clippings.
 Greens also include most of your home kitchen material, including vegetable peels and other scraps, fruit peels and cores, coffee grounds, tea bags, etc. When you build your compost for the first time, but down a layer of browns, then a thinner layer of greens (the ratio should be at least twice as much brown as green - even more brown if possible).
-Then put in a couple of shovel fulls of soil.
+Then put in a couple of shovels full of soil.
 This introduces beneficial soil bacteria and engineers like earth worms to the compost.
 Then continue to layer browns, greens, and scoops of soil until you're out of material.

 Only Compost the Right Materials - Home compost heaps should be limited to yard waste (cut up into pieces no larger than an adult hand if possible), plant-based table scraps, cardboard (cut into small pieces if possible), paper goods, egg shells, coffee grounds, tea bags, and cooked foods that don't contain dairy, meat, or a lot of fat.
 Some plant-based liquids like unwanted juice and tea are okay too.
 Meat, dairy, bones, plant fats and oils, and pet waste should not be put in home compost.
 Compost on this type of scale does not get reliably hot enough to kill the dangerous bacteria in meat, dairy or pet waste, and piles containing these items tend to smell very bad very quickly.
 Oil and grease in the compost prevents good air circulation.
 We also don't recommend including any packaging material marked "compostable" unless it is just cardboard.
 Again, the pile is unlikely to be hot enough to break down compostable plastics.
 Also, check food scraps for produce stickers and remove them, or those will end up in your finished compost!
 The same goes for packing tape and plastic labels on cardboard boxes.